cmmr/ecodive/joss/paper.md

 # Acknowledgements

 This study was supported by NIH/NIAD (Grant number U19 AI44297), and Baylor College of Medicine and Alkek Foundation Seed.

-The authors acknowledge usage of Google AI's Gemini app for refinements of the final draft of this manuscript.
+The authors also acknowledge the use of Google's Gemini for assistance in refining this manuscript.

 # References